-Let's talk Smart Shopping New Customer Acquisition conversion goals.
+Let's talk Performance Max New Customer Acquisition conversion goals.
 I can hear your heart beating faster already from the anticipation of that first sentence.
 What joys and excitement must lie ahead of us with such an opening!
 Self-teasing aside, as I have written previously, it is alarming that Smart Shopping campaigns (SSC) do not reveal how much traffic they are sending to remarketing lists (return visitors), and non-remarketing lists (colder, more upper funnel visitors... though not necessarily upper funnel.
 They're just not remarketing visitors.).
 It's worth noting that PMax (Performance Max campaigns) now have that same reporting issue.

 This has been on Google's radar for quite awhile based on conversations I've had with Googlers since the beginning of the SSC campaign type so when they first introduced their New Customer Acquisition conversion options I was excited.
 This appeared to be a way to segment new and return people, and to target new customers more aggressively than those who would simply re-purchase through a brand search, or email program anyway... i.e., no incremental value allowed.

-As with everything Smart Shopping, it seems, the more I have researched these, the more it seems prudent to discuss the cautions not immediately visible in this new addition to an already controversial program type.
-The program itself isn't a complete failure, but there are some crucial concerns to consider if you are interested in implementing New Customer Acquisition goals (which we have found value in testing, by the way).
+As with everything Smart Shopping and now Performance Max, it seems, the more I have researched these, the more it seems prudent to discuss the cautions not immediately visible in this new addition to an already controversial program type.
+The program itself isn't necessarily a failure, but there are some crucial concerns to consider if you are interested in implementing New Customer Acquisition goals (which we have found value in testing, by the way).

 1) New Purchasers, Not Visitors.